brownhci/drafty/backend/README.md

     - run with `npm run build` and `npm start` for normal build

+## Directory Structure

++ `.vscode/` Contains VS Code specific settings
++ `dist/` Contains the distributable (or output) from build (typescript, sass, handlebars...).
+This is the code actually deployed.
++ `node_modules/` Contains all npm dependencies
++ **`src`** Contains source code that will be compiled to the dist dir
+    + `config/` Passport authentication strategies, login middleware, handlebars helpers and render function helper (**use makeRenderObject(renderObject, request)** to include user information and sheet information necessary for navbar rendering**).
+    + **`controllers/`** Controllers define functions that respond to various http requests
+    + **`database/`** Define MySQL connection (`mysql.ts`); SQL statements and common operations (for example, `user.ts` contains function to add user, update user)
+    + **`models/`** Define table and column name strings (**modify the corresponding model file after changing database schema**) and util functions that do not involve querying the database
+    + **`public/`** Static assets that will be used client side
+        + **`css/`** Page-wide and app-wide stylesheets (Sass is used and directory structure follows [7-1 Pattern](https://sass-guidelin.es/#the-7-1-pattern) )<br/>
+          To add new partials (*think it as modules to be imported*), put a new partial under correct directory and import it in the file with the same name as the directory
+            + `abstracts/` The `abstracts/` folder gathers all Sass tools and helpers used across the project.
+Every global variable, function, mixin and placeholder should be put in here.
+            + `base/` The `base/` folder holds what we might call the boilerplate code for the project.
+In there, you might find the reset file, some typographic rules, and probably a stylesheet defining some standard styles for commonly used HTML elements
+            + **`components/`** For smaller components, there is the `components/` folder.
+While `layout/` is macro (defining the global wireframe), `components/` is more focused on widgets.
+It contains all kind of specific modules like a slider, a loader, a widget, and basically anything along those lines.
+There are usually a lot of files in components/ since the whole site/application should be mostly composed of tiny modules.
+            + `layout/` The layout/ folder contains everything that takes part in laying out the site or application.
+This folder could have stylesheets for the main parts of the site (header, footer, navigation, sidebar…), the grid system or even CSS styles for all the forms.
+            + **`pages/`** page-specific styles.
+Each file should be named after the page.
+            + `themes/` Different themes.
+Not currently used.
+            + `vendors/` A folder containing all the CSS files from external libraries and frameworks
+        + `fonts/` Display required fonts
+        + `images/` Display required images and icons
+        + **`js/`** Client-side scripts
+        + `webfonts/` FontAwesome required fonts
+    + `types/` Holds .d.ts files not found on DefinitelyTyped.
+    + **`util`** Wrappers for third party libraries (for example, password authentifcation using bcrypt)
+    + `validation/` Custom vaidation middleware, see [Custom validators/sanitizers](https://express-validator.github.io/docs/custom-validators-sanitizers.html
+    + `src/server.ts` Entry point to your express app
+    + **`src/app.ts`** Register all routes and corresponding controllers, import all third party libraries used for entire app.
++ `test` Contains tests
++ **`views`** Views define how the website renders on the client.
+    + `account/` Views for account related pages (user sign in / sign out...)
+    + `layouts/` Basic layout for all pages
+    + `partial/` Reusable components
+    + `sheets/` Views for individual sheets
+    + `*.hbs` Views for other pages
++ **`.env.example`** Example configuration of database config, email config.
+Make sure to use a different `.env` file for production. **Do not commit actual `.env` file as it contains important secrets**.
++ `.eslintignore` Config settings for paths to exclude from linting
++ `.eslintrc` Config settings for ESLint code style checking
++ `.gitignore` Files and directories to be excluded from git commits
++ `.travis.yml` Used to configure Travis CI build
++ **`README.md`** Detailed information about this project. **Please update README when you introduce new functionalities or new directories**
++ `.copyStaticAssets.ts` Build script that copies images, fonts, and JS libs to the dist folder
++ `debug.log` A log of all error, warnings during running the application, a useful script to see the end of logs is `tail debug.log`
++ `jest.config.js` Used to configure Jest running tests written in TypeScript
++ `package.json` File that contains npm dependencies as well as build scripts
++ `tsconfig.json` Config settings for compiling server code written in TypeScript

 ## Troubleshooting

 -  `[Node] (node:36476) UnhandledPromiseRejectionWarning: Error: Client does not support authentication protocol requested by server; consider upgrading MySQL client`<br/>